 The Learning Support Department consists of:

-Head of Learning Support/ SENDCo (Pre-Prep & Prep) Ms Mackey
+Head of Learning Support/ SENDCo (Pre-Prep & Prep) Mrs Karen Harris

-Nursery SENDCo (PreSEND) Mrs Powley
+Nursery SENDCo (PreSEND)

-Head of EAL/ EALCo Mrs O'Brien
+EAL Coordinator/ELSA Miss Karen O'Brien

-Specialist Teachers Mrs Fox
+Specialist Teachers

-Specialist Practitioners/EAL Practitioners Mrs Harris
+Specialist Practitioners/EAL Practitioners Mrs O'Brien

-Mrs O'Brien

-Learning Support Assistants (Prep) Mrs Harris
+Learning Support Assistants (Prep) Mrs Vaughan

-Mrs Vaughan

-Mrs O'Brien
+Miss O'Brien

-Mrs Godwin

-Mrs Tomkins

 Mrs Bradbury.

-Learning Support Assistants Pre-Prep Mrs Grant
+Learning Support Assistants Pre-Prep Miss Lauren Cole

-Miss Cole

-Mrs Ford

-Mrs Jubb
+Mrs Lesley Jubb

-Mrs Stevens
+Mrs Sarah-Jane Stevens

-Mrs Pinney (EAL specialist)
+Mrs Emilie Couvidou

-Mrs Smith
+Mrs Emma Smith

-Miss Davis

-Nursery Assistants Miss Davis
+Mrs Zita Smith-Halvorsen

-Mrs Ford
+Nursery Assistants(Key Workers) Mrs Sharon Ford

-Miss Rumble
+Miss Fay Rumble

-Miss Pavlou
+Miss Sophia Pavlou

-Miss Robertson
+Miss Millie Robertson

+Miss Anya Bourne

-Gap Year Student Miss Buggins
+Gap Year Student

-- 45.2 The Head of Learning Support and the Coach House Nursery SENDCo are responsible for their Special Needs Policy and coordinating the implementation of it. - 45.3 At Copthorne the Head of Pastoral Care (Mrs Lee) has the initial responsibility for pupils with behaviour difficulties.
-Matron (Mrs Huckle) has the responsibility for pupils with medical conditions and the Headmaster for the pupils with High Achievement and Potential.
+- 45.2 The Head of Learning Support is responsible for their Special Needs Policy and coordinating the implementation of it. - 45.3 At Copthorne the Deputy Head & DSL (Mrs Sandra Janman) and Head of Pre-prep and Nursery (Mrs Kylie McGregor) have the initial responsibility for pupils with behaviour difficulties.
+Matron (Mrs Huckle) has the responsibility for pupils with medical conditions and the Head of Teaching and Learning (Mrs Lesley Dodson) for the pupils with High Achievement and Potential. - 45.4 Information is shared regularly between these departments in order to ensure provision is complete and thorough. - 45.5 There are four key areas of Learning Support co-ordination: - Strategic direction and development - Teaching and Learning - Leading and managing staff - Efficient and effective deployment of staff and resources - 45.6 To provide continuity of administration and liaison, the Head of Learning Support and Nursery SENDCo seek to have a reduced teaching commitment in order to allow for a suitable amount of time in which to monitor and evaluate special educational needs provision throughout the school.

-- 45.4 Information is shared regularly between these departments in order to ensure provision is complete and thorough. - 45.5 There are four key areas of Learning Support co-ordination: - Strategic direction and development - Teaching and Learning - Leading and managing staff - Efficient and effective deployment of staff and resources - 45.6 To provide continuity of administration and liaison, the Head of Learning Support and Nursery SENDCo seek to have a reduced teaching commitment in order to allow for a suitable amount of time in which to monitor and evaluate special educational needs provision throughout the school. - 45.7 The Head of Learning Support can also give guidance to class/subject teachers on the four part cycle, drawing up of programmes of work to suit individual members of their teaching groups. - 45.8 The Head of Learning Support and Nursery SENDCo will also be involved in progress reviews regarding children at the Initial Concern stage on School Support and those who have Education, Health and Care Plan/Statement of Special Educational Needs. - 45.9 An important part of the Head of Learning Support and SENDCo role will be to discuss the needs of particular children with class teachers and to keep close and positive contact with all parents/carers concerned. - 45.10 It is the responsibility of all the teaching staff within Copthorne Prep School to meet the needs of the EAL children. - 45.11 It is the class teacher/subject teacher's responsibility to notify the SENDCo the Nursery or the Head of Learning Support and EALCo in the Prep/Pre-Prep if they have any concerns.
+- 45.7 The Head of Learning Support can also give guidance to class/subject teachers on the four part cycle, drawing up of programmes of work to suit individual members of their teaching groups. - 45.8 The Head of Learning Support and Nursery SENDCo will also be involved in progress reviews regarding children at the Initial Concern stage on School Support and those who have Education, Health and Care Plan/Statement of Special Educational Needs. - 45.9 An important part of the Head of Learning Support and SENDCo role will be to discuss the needs of particular children with class teachers and to keep close and positive contact with all parents/carers concerned. - 45.10 It is the responsibility of all the teaching staff within Copthorne Prep School to meet the needs of the EAL children. - 45.11 It is the class teacher/subject teacher's responsibility to notify the SENDCo the Nursery or the Head of Learning Support and EALCo in the Prep/Pre-Prep if they have any concerns.